Pixelmusement About Gemini Last Updated:

 This goes to show the kind of gamer I am: One who doesn't care what the game looks like, so long as it plays great, which is reflected in the work I do as a game designer.
 When you play my games, you're getting a game that I made to be FUN.
 If I couldn't play it for hours on end and return to it every so often, I'd've never released it! :P

-Either way, I've had this website of mine up for over a decade now since before 2000, and as long as I can draw breath, type on a keyboard, and connect to the internet, it will continue to exist and I will continue to update it, so always look back as I present new features and new games!
+Regardless of how things turn out, I've had this website of mine up for over a decade now since before 2000, and as long as I can draw breath, type on a keyboard, and connect to the internet, it will continue to exist and I will continue to update it, so always look back as I present new features, new games, and new videos! ^_^

 drex